DtxdF/AppJail/README.md

 * `name`: It is recommended to write it in upper case.
 * `: | !`: If the `:` character is used, `value` will be used as default value when not set by the user.
 If the `!` is used, `appjail makejail` will complain when the build argument is not set by the user, or in other words, this causes the build argument to be required and `value` is used as a description.

 A good example is when using Python.
-The Python executable is called `pythonx.y`, where `x` is the major version and `y` is the minor version.
+The Python executable is named `pythonx.y`, where `x` is the major version and `y` is the minor version.
 If we need to use Python in some stages for an application, we must use such numbers.
 Of course, the application must be written to use the specific python version and there are better options for the above example such as using shegbang.

 `appjail makejail` uses the name of the build arguments to search and replace in the same way as in the `REPLACE` command.